Grotto Falls is a breathtaking and unique waterfall hike nestled in the heart of Great Smoky Mountains National Park. π

 If you are interested in a longer route, start your hike from the Rainbow Falls Trailhead.

 Based on the reviews I read, most people prefer the shorter route from the main Grotto Falls Trailhead.
+However, this is still a good option if you enjoy peaceful, long walks in nature.

 This route is also the only way to reach Grotto Falls in the winter when the Roaring Fork Motor Nature Trail is closed!